cbeng/peloton-to-garmin/README.md

 **Peloton Tag:** _#PelotonToGarmin_

-Sync your Pelooton workouts to Garmin.
+Sync your Peloton workouts to Garmin.

 * Fetch latest workouts from Peloton
   * Bike, Tread, Rower, Meditation, Strength, Outdoor, and more